 How To Avoid Getting Dizzy In Clean & Squats - And Why It Happens

-Dizziness during a clean or squat can have a few causes, but what is NOT causing it is having the bar compressing your trachea—all of you can hold you breath for a few seconds without getting dizzy, so stop telling people that nonsense.
+Dizziness during a clean or squat can have a few causes, but what is NOT causing it is having the bar compressing your trachea—all of you can hold you breath for a few seconds without getting dizzy, so quit saying that.

 The first cause of dizziness is the bar in a clean rack position compressing the carotid arteries, which run down the front of your neck right under where the bar sits.
 This reduces the flow of oxygenated blood to the brain—enough of a reduction, and it’s lights out for you.

-To avoid this, be sure to elevate your shoulders slightly in the rack position and pull your head straight back a little to reduce the pressure on the arteries.
+To avoid this, ensure a proper rack position with the shoulders pushed forward and very slightly elevated, and pull your head straight back a little to reduce the pressure.

 The next big cause, and why dizziness can still occur in lifts in which the bar isn’t even near the carotid arteries, is vagal nerve stimulation.
-Holding your breath and straining, as you do in any tough lift, stimulates the vagus nerves, which rapidly reduces blood pressure and heart rate, causing dizziness.
+Holding your breath and straining, as you do in any tough lift, stimulates the vagus nerves, which abruptly reduces blood pressure and heart rate.
+This was enough to kill Elvis while taking a growler; it’s more than enough to make you dizzy or put you to sleep.

-Combine a bad rack position causing carotid artery compression, and a tough squat recovery stimulating the vagus nerves —such as you would get with a crashing heavy clean—and you have a perfect recipe for dizziness and unconsciousness.
+Combine a bad rack position causing carotid artery compression, and a tough squat causing vagal stimulation—such as you would get with a crashing heavy clean—and you have a perfect recipe for dizziness and unconsciousness.

 Related Videos